CodeCrew-CodeSchool/Intro-to-Unity/README.md

 ### Slideshow

 ### Workshop
-- Editor
+- Intro to the Editor
-- Package
+- Intro to the CC2DGamePackage
 - Choose a Scenario (Top Down or SideScroller)
 - Create a Character
-- Move Character
+- Character Movement
-- Camera
+- Update your Camera
-- Action (ranged or melee)
+- Implement Action (ranged or melee)
-- Enemies
+- Create Enemies
-- Health
+- Implement Health and Damage System
-- Animations
+- Animate Player and Enemy Characters
-- Audio
+- Add Music and Sound Effects
 - Publishing to Web